CastroForGeorgia/GA-5/content/_campaign/welcome-hub/about-the-campaign/open-source-101.md

+---
+layout: welcome-hub-page
+title: "Open Source 101 | Andres Castro Campaign"
+description: "New to open source?
+Learn how collaborative transparency works in politics and how you can contribute to building progressive change in your community."
+---

 # Open Source 101: A Beginner's Guide 🌱

 **Ever wondered what "open source" means, and why our campaign uses it?**